 Every driver should be aware of the no zones or blind spots on a large truck.
 These four zones consist of the front, rear, and sides.
 A blind spot is an area around a vehicle that the driver cannot see when looking at the mirrors.

 Your safety on the road, as well as the safety of the other drivers, depends on this information to prevent deadly accidents.
-Our law firm can help you understand the no zones on a truck and handle your personal injury case.
+A Lafayette truck accident lawyer from our law firm can help you understand the no zones on a truck and handle your personal injury case.

 What are the No Zones on a Truck?